MJKWoolnough/gedcom/README.md

 }
 ```

-NationalIDEvent is a GEDCOM structure type
+NationalIDEvent is a GEDCOM structure type.

 #### type NationalIDNumber